 E. coli are common germs (bacteria) normally found in the gut of warm-blooded animals and people.
+Some types of E. coli can cause vomiting or diarrhoea.

-The types of E. coli that can cause illness can be transmitted through contaminated water or food, or through contact with infected animals or people.
 It usually takes between 2–10 days after the bacteria are ingested for the first symptoms to appear.

-The symptoms of STEC infection varies for each person but often include:
+The symptoms of STEC infection may include:

 - severe stomach cramps

 - mild to severe diarrhoea (which may be bloody)

 Most people recover within 5–7 days.
 Symptoms are generally mild in healthy people, however, they can be severe in children, the elderly, and people with reduced immunity.

 E. coli can also cause a serious and potentially life-threatening complication known as haemolytic uremic syndrome (HUS) which affects the kidneys and bloodstream.
 Symptoms include: